Clathrin-independent endocytosis and retrograde transport in cancer cells tune immune synapse organization and CD8 T cell response

 Abstract

-Endophilin A3-mediated clathrin-independent endocytosis (EndoA3-mediated CIE) mediates the internalization of immunoglobulin-like proteins, including key immune synapse components.
+Endophilin A3-mediated clathrin-independent endocytosis (EndoA3-mediated CIE) contributes to the internalization of immunoglobulin-like proteins, including key immune synapse components.
 Here, we identify ICAM1 as a novel EndoA3-dependent cargo, alongside ALCAM.
-We demonstrate that both proteins subsequently undergo retromer-dependent retrograde transport to thetrans-Golgi network (TGN) in cancer cells.
-From there, they undergo polarized redistribution to the plasma membrane, where they contribute to immune synapse formation between cancer cells and cytotoxic CD8 T cells.
-Disruption of EndoA3 or retromer components significantly impairs the activation of autologous cytotoxic CD8 T cells, as demonstrated by decreased cytokine production.
-Concomitantly, we observed a reduced localization of ICAM1 at the immune synapse, indicating impaired immune synapse integrity.
-Indeed, cancer cells lacking EndoA3-mediated CIE or retromer form enlarged immune synapses that fail to restore full T cell activation, suggesting a compensatory attempt by T cells to overcome the defective synapse.
-Together, these findings reveal that EndoA3-mediated CIE and retrograde transport act in concert in cancer cells to relocate immune synapse components via the Golgi, thereby promoting the activation of cytotoxic CD8 T cells.
-Our study paves the way for the design of future therapeutic strategies targeting these pathways to enhance T cell-mediated anti-tumor immunity.
+We demonstrate that both proteins subsequently follow retromer-dependent retrograde transport to the trans -Golgi network (TGN) in cancer cells.
+From there, we propose that they undergo polarized redistribution to the plasma membrane, where they contribute to immune synapse formation between cancer cells and cytotoxic CD8 T cells.
+Disruption of EndoA3 or retromer components significantly affects the response of autologous cytotoxic CD8 T cells, as evidenced by reduced cytokine production and secretion, but increased lytic activity, while proliferation and later activation marker expression remain intact.
+This is accompanied by diminished ICAM1 density at the immune synapse, where we observe it arriving via polarized vesicular transport, indicating altered synapse organization.
+Indeed, cancer cells lacking EndoA3-mediated CIE or retromer form enlarged immune synapses that fail to sustain full T cell cytokine secretion, suggesting a compensatory attempt by T cells to overcome the defective synapse, while likely promoting more transient contacts that potentially favor serial killing.
+Together, these findings reveal that EndoA3-mediated CIE and retrograde transport act in concert in cancer cells to relocate immune synapse components via the Golgi, thereby fine-tuning the balance between cytotoxic T cell cytokine secretion and lytic activity.
+These insights contribute to a better understanding of the mechanisms governing immune synapse formation and organization, providing a necessary foundation for the long-term identification of new strategies to enhance T cell–mediated anti-tumor immunity.

 Significance Statement